 The interest rates on Direct Unsubsidized Loans are fixed and do not change over the life of the loan.

 The interest on a Direct Unsubsidized Loan starts to add up (accrue) from the date the loan is first disbursed.
-If you don’t pay the interest as it accrues, it will be capitalized (added to the loan balance), increasing the size of the loan.
+If you don’t pay the interest as it accrues, it will be capitalized (added to the loan balance) when you enter repayment, increasing the size of the loan.

 Loan Limits: How Much You Can Borrow